-- Providing a significantly more generous standard deduction so that 95% of taxpayers will no longer be forced to itemize their individual tax deductions.
+- Providing a significantly more generous standard deduction so that 95 percent of taxpayers will no longer be forced to itemize their individual tax deductions.

-- Reducing the size of the federal income tax code by 25%.
+- Reducing the size of the federal income tax code by 25 percent.

 - Tackling fraud, abuse and mismanagement at the IRS to protect hard-earned taxpayer dollars.

-Camp's plan also reduces and collapses today’s brackets into two brackets of 10% and 25% for virtually all taxable income.
-More than 99% of taxpayers face maximum rates of 25% or less.
+Camp’s plan also reduces and collapses today’s brackets into two brackets of 10 percent and 25 percent for virtually all taxable income.
+More than 99 percent of taxpayers face maximum rates of 25 percent or less.

-The plan would also impose a 10% surtax on certain types of earned income over roughly $450,000 a year, hitting salaried professionals but not the super-rich, whose income often is derived primarily from interest and investments.
+The plan would also impose a 10 percent surtax on certain types of earned income over roughly $450,000 a year, hitting salaried professionals but not the super-rich, whose income often is derived primarily from interest and investments.

 Said Camp in the op-ed: “So many changes have been made to the tax code over the past decade that it is now 10 times the size of the Bible, but with none of the Good News.”
 While “that factual statement usually gets a good laugh back home in Michigan,” he continued, “what isn’t funny is the effect that constant tinkering with taxes has had on the people who pay them, and on the economy.”

 Camp cited comments made by Nina Olsen, the National Taxpayer Advocate at the IRS, who has stated that Americans overall spend more than 6 billion hours and $168 billion every year to file their returns.
 “This is stark testimony to the complexity of the tax code,” Camp wrote.
-“Meanwhile, owners of small businesses face tax rates as high as 44.6%, while the total (state and federal) U.S. corporate rate, 39.1%, is the highest in the industrialized world.”
+“Meanwhile, owners of small businesses face tax rates as high as 44.6 percent, while the total (state and federal) U.S. corporate rate, 39.1 percent, is the highest in the industrialized world.”

 Lieber goes on to note that House Republican leadership never wanted Camp to introduce a bill in an election year, “since they knew politically sensitive provisions (e.g. limits on mortgage deduction, muni bond interest deductions, state and local taxes) would be included.”

-Indeed, Mike Nicholas, CEO of Bond Dealers of America, released a statement that BDA is concerned about several provisions of Camp's plan including the implementation of a 10% surtax on tax-exempt bond interest income and outright elimination of advance refundings and private activity bonds.
+Indeed, Mike Nicholas, CEO of Bond Dealers of America, released a statement that BDA is concerned about several provisions of Camp’s plan including the implementation of a 10 percent surtax on tax-exempt bond interest income and outright elimination of advance refundings and private activity bonds.

 “BDA member are especially concerned about how this will impact the ability of state and local governments to finance critical public infrastructure projects like highways, hospitals, and water treatment facilities, by driving up borrowing costs and increasing state and local taxes,” he said.